Difegue/LANraragi/tools/Documentation/extending-lanraragi/architecture.md

 Those variables were introduced for the Homebrew package, but they can be declared at anytime on any type of install; LRR will try to use them.

 * `LRR_DATA_DIRECTORY` - Data directory override.
-If this variable is set to a path, said path will house the `temp` and `content` variables.
+If this variable is set to a path, said path will house the content folder.
 If the user modifies the location of the content folder in his settings, the override has no effect on the content folder.
+* `LRR_TEMP_DIRECTORY` - Temporary directory override.
+If this variable is set to a path, the temporary folder will be there instead of `/public/temp`.
 * `LRR_LOG_DIRECTORY` - Log directory override.
 Changes the location of the `log` folder.
 * `LRR_NETWORK` - Network Interface.
 See the dedicated page in Advanced Operations.